mrismanaziz/Reforestation/README.md

-## What's red and bad for your teeth?
-A Brick.
+## What is the difference between ignorance and apathy?

+I don't know and I don't care.